 Small permissions

-You're allowed to be tired.
-You're allowed to want a night that isn't about anyone's nervous system.
-You're allowed to leave the room.
-You're allowed to want something that has nothing to do with caregiving.
+You are allowed to be tired.
+You are allowed to want a night that is not about anyone's nervous system.
+You are allowed to leave the room.
+You are allowed to want something that has nothing to do with caregiving.

 When the guilt comes back tomorrow

 It will.
-The voice that says you should have done more, stayed longer, said less, been calmer.
+The voice that says you should have stayed longer, done more, been calmer, needed less.
+Neff's self-compassion framework suggests meeting that voice not with argument but with the same warmth you would offer a friend.
 Notice it.
-Don't argue with it.
+Name it.
 Let it pass through.

-What's true under the guilt is simpler.
+Under the guilt is something simpler.
 You are a person.
 People have needs.
-You're allowed to take up room in your own life.
-That's not a betrayal.
-That's the part of you that's still here.
+You are allowed to take up room in your own life.
+That is not a betrayal of the people you love.
+That is the part of you that is still here, asking to be included.